Modern Radio Laboratories ®

 Rear View.

-Originally developed and sold as a kit by Elmer Osterhoudt of Modern Radio Laboratories, the MRL No. 18 QRM Coil Transistor Set first became available in the late 1950s or early 1960s.
+Originally developed and sold as a kit by Elmer Osterhoudt of Modern Radio Laboratories, the MRL QRM Coil Transistor Set first became available in the late 1950s or early 1960s.
 This replica was built in September of 2025.
-The original price isn't known, but in 1963 the kit sold for $7.95, which is equivalent to about $85.00 in 2026.
+The original price isn't known, but in 1963 the kit sold for $7.95, which is equivalent to about $83.00 in 2025.
+Considering the cost of those variable capacitors, that's about what it cost to build this.
+Elmer always did have a knack for calculating inflation, and he's still correct 62 years later.

 Variable Coil Coupling